-No matter what kind of work you do, always include your full name, email address, phone number and mailing address (including zip code).
+No matter what kind of work you do, always start with sharing your full name, email address, phone number, and mailing address (including zip code).
 Contact info is important for potential clients to get a hold of you, and for applicant tracking systems if applying through a form.

 Freelancers should also ALWAYS include a link to their portfolio.
 If you don’t have one, you need one.
 A freelancer’s best assets are their samples, and a resume can’t showcase those samples.

 This section is the main focus of the freelance resume.
 It’s your chance to call out specific projects you’ve worked on.
 You can separate it into various sections if need be.
-For example, Content Marketing, SEO and Social Media Management.
 Each project mentioned should only use a single bullet point.
 Keep them short!

 List any skills that differ from your obvious skillset.
 For example, if you are a freelance graphic designer, but you have experience coding, that’s an awesome skill to mention here.
 This is also the perfect section to list keywords for ATS.

-If you have any relevant full time employment history or long term freelance/contract work, list those here as you would on a traditional resume.
-Include your job title, dates of employment, and a couple descriptive bullet points.
+If you have any relevant full-time employment history or long-term freelance/contract work, list those here as you would on a traditional resume.
+Include your job title, dates of employment, and a couple of descriptive bullet points.